Our Staff

 I’m so honored to be joining American Prairie in their ambitious efforts to protect the prairie ecosystem that I care so much about.
 The Missouri Breaks and its wildlife have long captured my heart and I look forward to sharing that passion with others.

-I’m excited to work with such dynamic people in creating this unique Reserve because it allows the authenticity of the grasslands and its people to shine.
+Working and collaborating with such dynamic people allows the authenticity of the grasslands and its people to shine.
+I find the prairie provides an endless source of exploration and adventure.

 She holds a BBA in International Business from the University of Oklahoma and a Juris Doctorate from Oklahoma City University.
 Prior to joining American Prairie, Beckie worked as an attorney in Lewistown, Montana.
 Beckie continues to serve as guardian ad litem in Central Montana to help protect the best interests of children.